smargoli2/smargoli2.github.io/_posts/2024-06-27-guide-chargeback-feature.markdown

 Make endpoints for `GetAll()`, `Create()` and `Update()`.

-You will need to create a new permission type called `AddOrUpdateChargeback`.
-Add a line to the sql script to insert a new row for the permission into the Permissions table.
+You will need to create new permissions types called `GetChargebacks` and `AddOrUpdateChargeback`.
+Add code to the sql script to insert new rows for the permissions into the Permissions table.

-Add the new permission to the [PermissionNames.cs](https://oodle.visualstudio.com/Web%20App/_git/PurchaseOrders?path=/src/BaseModels/PermissionNames.cs&version=GBtrunk&_a=contents) class.
+Add the new permissions to the [PermissionNames.cs](https://oodle.visualstudio.com/Web%20App/_git/PurchaseOrders?path=/src/BaseModels/PermissionNames.cs&version=GBtrunk&_a=contents) class.

-Now you can use the permission on the controller endpoints to restrict who can call the endpoints.
+Now you can use the permissions on the controller endpoints to restrict who can call the endpoints.

 The create/update endpoints take a DTO from the front end and use their base class, the `BaseEntityController` to take care of creating/updating the items in the database.